J-M-Maxwell/RLDatix-DataScience-Assessment/README.md

 3. In your CLI, from the directory of this project, run <pip install -r requirements.txt>
 4. In your CLI, from the directory of this project, run <python3 -m jupyterlab> (depending on your installation of python and jupyter this may be slightly different)

+You should now be able to run the notebook RLDatiz-Assignment.ipynb You can find a writen report in "RLDatix Data Science Assessment Report.docx".
+You can find the description for the assessment in "Data_Science_Assignment.pdf".